Victualling Yard, Gibraltar: History

-These facilities, however, suffered great damage during the Great Siege of Gibraltar due to its proximity to the Spanish land artillery to the north.
+These facilities, however, suffered great damage during the Great Siege of Gibraltar due to their proximity to the Spanish land artillery to the north.
 In 1799, while residing at Rosia Parade in Gibraltar, John Jervis, 1st Earl of St Vincent, Admiral in Charge of the Mediterranean Fleet, recommended that the Royal Navy Victualling Yard be relocated to the Rosia Bay area, just south of the New Mole.
 Governor O'Hara did not approve of St Vincent's plan as he proposed to finance it by selling the naval stores at Waterport and Irish Town.
 However, St Vincent won.
 In addition to access to the bay, the site had the advantage of the protection afforded by Parson's Lodge Battery.
 It had the further advantage of being out of range of enemy gunfire from the North Front.
 Construction of the Rosia Water Tanks began in 1799 and was completed in 1804 by the contractor Giovanni Maria Boschetti.
 The entire Victualling Yard complex at Rosia Bay was completed by 1812.
 It formed part of the Royal Navy base and contained stores of food, water, and clothing in sufficient quantities for a large fleet.
 The Rosia Mole was the berthing place for the Royal Navy vessels seeking provisions and water from the Victualling Yard complex; it also held coal for the garrison.